TRahulSam1997/dostoevsky.rest/README.md

 # dostoevsky.rest

 A hobby project I'm working on out of my profound love for [Fyodor Dostoevsky](https://en.wikipedia.org/wiki/Fyodor_Dostoevsky), TypeScript and React Hooks.
+Dockerised and deployed on Digital Ocean.

 Get a quote on https://www.dostoevsky.rest/